wavemaker/docs/learn/app-development/app-security/xss-prevention.md

 [![](/learn/assets/xss_datatable3.png)](/learn/assets/xss_datatable3.png)

-The data renders HTML without displaying inline styles to the **status** column as WaveMaker applies default sanitization to the Label widget (see the image below).
+Once configured, the **status** column renders HTML, however, without diplaying inline styles to the column; this is because WaveMaker applies sanitization to the Label widget.

 [![](/learn/assets/xss_datatable2.png)](/learn/assets/xss_datatable2.png)

 ## Using Formatters

 The default behavior of WaveMaker UI widgets is to sanitize the content rendered inside them, preventing any possibility of an XSS vulnerability in the app.
-However, if the developer wants to bypass sanitization in WaveMaker widgets, the new Formatters `trustAs` can be used at the time of binding data to the widgets.
+However, if the developer wants to bypass sanitization in the widgets, the Formatters `trustAs` can be used at the time of binding data to the widgets.

-Accessing Formatters:
+You can access Formatters from:

 1. Use Expression dialog
 2. Value Expression dialog